 - Taipei 101 – 20 minutes by bus

-- The Mall – next to the hotel – 2 minute walk
+- The Mall – next to the hotel – 2 minute’s walk

-Shangri-La Far Eastern Plaza Taipei has 420 guest rooms including generous size guest rooms, Horizon Club member rooms and 37 luxury suites.
+Shangri-La Far Eastern Plaza Taipei has 420 guest rooms, including generous-sized guest rooms, Horizon Club member rooms, and 37 luxury suites.

-All rooms have breathtakingly beautiful views of the Taipei skyline including views of the Taipei 101.
-This is a great choice if you are wanting a hotels near Taipei 101.
+All rooms have breathtakingly beautiful views of the Taipei skyline, including views of Taipei 101.
+This is an excellent choice if you want a hotel near Taipei 101.

-This Taipei 101 hotel has seven different room categories offered; Superior Room, Deluxe Room, Premier Room, Horizon Premier Room, Plaza Suite, Specialty Suite and an amazing Presidential Suite.
+This Taipei 101 hotel has seven different room categories offered; Superior Room, Deluxe Room, Premier Room, Horizon Premier Room, Plaza Suite, Specialty Suite, and an impressive Presidential Suite.